Lemoncode/react-by-sample/04 Callback/readme.md

 # 04 Callback + State

-In this sample we are going to refactor the previous sample **03 State**.
+In this example we refactor the previous **03 State** example.

-We'll update the name property only when the user clicks on a _change_ button, we will simplify the event itself as well.
+We update the name property only when the user clicks a _change_ button, and we simplify the event itself as well.

-Obviously, we will take the sample **03 State** as a starting point.
+Obviously, we take the example **03 State** as a starting point.

 Summary steps:

 - Add a button to the `EditName` component and a handler function for this.
-- Submit the name only when the user clicks on the button.
+- Submit the name only when the user clicks that button.
 - Update the `app` component to handle the new simplified event.

 ## Prerequisites